ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_splitting_for_multishop.md

 }
 ```

-There is an special attribute that is also set in the DataMap, so it will be possible in the templates to difference if there is a order from the main shop.
+The `MULTISHOP_ORDER` sttribute which is set in the `dataMap` indicates if the order comes from the main shop.

 ``` php
 $copiedBasket->addToDataMap(true, self::MULTISHOP_ORDER);
 ```

-And there is an special method to create the new  basket and the new response:
+The `createMainShopBasket()` method creates the new basket and the new response:

-The basket items are only the ones marked with the main_erp flag.
+The basket items are the ones marked with the `main_erp` flag.

 ``` php
 /**